-5 useful travel pages that you probably don't use - and 5 others that you are probably doing
+5 useful travel sites you probably don't use - and 5 others you probably do

-5 useful travel pages that you probably don't use - and 5 others that you are probably doing
+5 useful travel sites you probably don't use - and 5 others you probably do

-A year before we left for our trips, I thought about hosting couch surges in my apartment.
-I saw it as a way to invest in the couch surfing community before I tapped something of the good karma on our trips abroad.
+A year before we left on our travels, I thought about hosting Couchsurfers in my apartment.
+I saw it as a way to invest in the Couchsurfing community before tapping into some of the good karma on our trips abroad.

-Unfortunately, I was instead seduced by Airbnb with its clean design, the intuitive user experience, the useful evaluation system and of course the possibility of earning some additional money for our trips.
-Surprisingly, we didn't use Couchsurfing on the way.
+Unfortunately, I was instead seduced by Airbnb with its clean design, intuitive user experience, useful review system, and of course the opportunity to earn some extra money for our trips.
+Surprisingly, we didn't use Couchsurfing on the go.

-Peter and I agree that we feel more comfortable by paying the accommodation and are less committed to our hosts.
-That may change if the funds go out, but at the moment we will remain true products of our decent western society.
+Peter and I agree that paying for accommodation makes us feel more comfortable and less beholden to our hosts.
+That may change when we run out of resources, but for now we remain true products of our decent Western society.

-This is basically a long-winded way to say that you will not find couch surfing on the list below, but you will find 10 other pages that are ideal for long-term and short-term trips.
+That's basically a long-winded way of saying that you won't find Couchsurfing on the list below, but you will find 10 other sites that are great for long-term and short-term travel.

-This page was introduced to us by a derby girl named Mandy we got to know in Tonga.
-Mandy had been on the road for five years and had used Helpx to find internships in several cities.
+This site was introduced to us by a derby girl named Mandy who we met in Tonga.
+Mandy had been traveling for five years and had used HelpX to find internships in several cities.

-This extremely useful page offers an online list of farms, host families, ranches, lodges, B&BS, backpacker hostels and even sailing boats that invite volunteers to stay with them at short notice, in exchange for food and accommodation.
-It deals with visaby restrictions, since they are not essentially "paid" for the "work", but are more likely to be hosted for help.
+This extremely useful site provides an online list of farms, homestays, ranches, lodges, B&Bs, backpacker hostels and even sailboats that invite volunteers to stay with them on a short-term basis in exchange for food and accommodation.
+It gets around visa restrictions because you aren't essentially being "paid" for "work" but rather are being hosted for helping.

-There are limited options in the South Pacific, but we will register for the premium service as soon as we reach South America (20 USD for 2 years).
+There are limited options in the South Pacific, but we will sign up for the premium service once we reach South America ($20 for 2 years).

 helpx.net

-This is useful for water rats who want to travel by ship or boat.
-It was developed to connect both amateur and professional yacht crews with sailing and motor boats from all over the world.
-You simply set up a profile with details about who you are, what you are looking for and what relevant experiences you have, and either wait for being contacted, or looking proactively for advertised areas - all free of charge.
+This is useful for water lovers who want to travel by ship or boat.
+It is designed to connect both amateur and professional yacht crews with sailing and power boats from around the world.
+You simply set up a profile with details about who you are, what you're looking for and any relevant experience you have, and either wait to be contacted or proactively search for advertised positions - all for free.

-Peter and I drive in the wrong direction for the season (to the east), but our roommate in Suva managed to jump onto a boat that drove west to Vanuatu.
-If you have time and want to keep the costs low, Crewbay is a great way to see the world.
+Peter and I are heading in the wrong direction (east) for the season, but our roommate in Suva managed to jump on a boat heading west to Vanuatu.
+If you have time and want to keep costs down, Crewbay is a great way to see the world.

 crewbay.com